castares/movie-recommender/README.md

 Taking some of the features, I have created a dataframe with the users and their preferences of movie genres.
 To do this I summed the genres dummy columns from each movie rating and normalized the results.
 I passed this table to a Spectral Clustering algorithm to obtain 4 Clusters of users.

 1.3 Movie Rating Prediction:
 Using the whole dataset with the extracted features, I have searched for the best algorithm to predict user ratings, using RSME as the metric.
-I obtained the best results with the Gradient Boosting Regressor with their default parameters (the metric does not get better with tuning), getting an RSME of 0.81.
+I obtained the best results with the Gradient Boosting Regressor with their default parameters (the metric does not get better with hyperparameter tuning), getting an RSME of 0.81.

 1.4 The Database:
 Once the Clusters are defined, I have stored separately the data in MongoDB Atlas, splitting the data into three collections: Users, Movies & Metadata.
 To interact with this data, see below the [API documentation](https://github.com/castares/movie-time/blob/master/API_Documentation.md).